SlimBeji/fastapi_boilerplate/README.md

 # About this project

 This is a FastAPI boilerplate meant for learning purposes.

+The main idea is to build a postman-like web application that would store various APIs and endpoints calls.

 ## Stack
 - [FastAPI](https://fastapi.tiangolo.com/) for building Apps and APIs